24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 Countryside Chicken Coop Plan

 This chicken coop is unique, and the windows are wide to have easy access when opening the coop.
-This coop is portable which can be moved from one place to another.
+This coop is portable and can be moved from one place to another.
 This chicken coop is small but easy to maintain.

 24. Wichita Cabin Coop Plan